 No radiological monitoring or medical examinations were conducted on any Bikinians until the early 1970's after a small group returned to Bikini Island.
 The group, at first consisting of workers, then expanding to family groups, periodically was medically monitored.
-In April 1978, some 99 of the 145 residents while to medical examinations.
+In April 1978, some 99 of the 145 residents on Bikini island had whole body count examinations as well as medical examinations.
 These 145 residents were evacuated from Bikini Island in late August 1978.
 Some of this group have been given follow up monitoring examinations since the August 1978 removal.